Ritikkumar03/Credit-card-analysis-/README.md

-# Credit Card Risk Analysis | EDA & Random Forest Classifier
+# Credit Card Risk Analysis | EDA

-A comprehensive machine learning project for predicting credit card approval using Random Forest Classifier with extensive Exploratory Data Analysis (EDA).
+A learning project for predicting credit card approval with extensive Exploratory Data Analysis (EDA).

 ---

 ## 📊 Project Overview

-This project develops a Random Forest Classifier to help banks make informed decisions about credit card approvals by analyzing applicant data and credit history.
+This project develops to help banks make informed decisions about credit card approvals by analyzing applicant data and credit history.
 The model addresses the challenge of imbalanced datasets commonly found in credit risk assessment.

 ---